-Course Maximum Number of Absences Allowed DEV010, DEV020, DEV030 The equivalent of one week of class 100 and 200 level courses The equivalent of two weeks of class 300 and 400 level courses To be determined by instructor Clinical Coursework and fieldwork in the Health Sciences To be determined by the instructor
+Course Maximum Number Of Absences Allowed DEV010, DEV020, DEV030 The equivalent of one week of class 100 and 200 level courses The equivalent of two weeks of class 300 and 400 level courses To be determined by instructor On-ground subterm courses (Culinary, Baking & Pastry, Hospitality) The equivalent of one week of class Clinical Coursework and fieldwork in the Health Sciences To be determined by the instructor

 Students enrolled in credit-bearing courses at Lackawanna College will be administratively withdrawn (AW) from any course(s) in which they accumulate absences beyond the maximum number allowed.
 This will be recorded as an AW on the student's transcript and will calculate as an F unless a student finalizes the withdrawal prior to the last day to withdraw from courses.
 Changes in credit hours due to AWs or withdrawals may impact financial aid/billing, so students should contact Financial Services prior to any changes in credit hours.
-Students wishing to withdraw or not be impacted by the AW, should contact their Advisor or the Student Success Center to officially withdraw from class (see Withdrawal from Course or College).
+Students wishing to withdraw or not be impacted by the AW, should contact their advisor or the Student Success Center to officially withdraw from class (see Withdrawal from Course or College).